 Our Reception class do not have an official break as they can access outdoor play throughout the day.

 At the beginning and end of the school day, parents are encouraged into the playground.
 This helps to build a close relationship between home and school – we want to have good links with all parents.

-All class teachers will be in the playground from 9.50am.
-Parents are more than welcome to ask or clarify things at this point but if more time is required (class teachers need to take their classes inside at 8.55am), an appointment can be made through our school office.
+Your child’s teacher will be available in their classrooms at 8.50am.
+If there is something you would like to ask or clarify, parents are more than welcome to speak to them at this time.
+However, if more time is required (class teachers need to be with their class at 8.55am), an appointment can be made through our school office.